 When you set Baby down for a nap, step away and let the central relationship in your world be about the two of you – for 20 minutes or so, at least.
 Watch a little TV, talk about your day, or cuddle in bed.
 This bit of time belongs to you.

 2. Baby as a house guest

-Just because Baby is in the room doesn’t mean he needs to be the center of attention all of the time.
+Just because Baby is in the room doesn’t mean she needs to be the center of attention all of the time.
 That might sound a little harsh, but it’s true.
-You can love your baby, hold him close, and be attentive to his needs without letting hovering over him take up all of your time.
+You can love your baby, hold her close, and be attentive to her needs without letting hovering over her take up all of your time.

 This realization can help relieve a lot of the stress many new parents feel.
 Pick a night to give yourself a break from the baby talk and act like a normal adult.
 Think of Baby as a regular house guest – just one that occasionally poops themselves.